Plain English Breakdown

 California Nurse-Midwifery Education Program

-This law creates a fund to support the establishment and operation of nurse-midwifery education programs in California universities, ensuring they offer master’s degrees.
+This law establishes a fund to support the creation and operation of nurse-midwifery education programs at California universities, ensuring they offer master’s degrees.

 What This Bill Does

-- Creates the California Nurse-Midwifery Education Fund within the Department of Health Care Access and Information for establishing nurse-midwifery education programs at California State University or the University of California.
+- Creates the California Nurse-Midwifery Education Fund within the Department of Health Care Access and Information for establishing nurse-midwifery education programs in California State University or the University of California.

-- Establishes criteria for selecting optimal sites for these programs.
+- Requires the department to establish criteria for selecting optimal sites for these programs.

-- Requires that a master’s degree is an option for students in these programs.
+- Ensures that a master’s degree is an option for students completing the education programs.

 - Supports annual operating costs for developing, running, and maintaining the education programs until the first group of students graduates or within 5 years.